The ultimate resource guide for city parents.

 KID: I don’t knowwwwwwww!

-While NYC offers exciting opportunities for teens, it can be a nerve wracking fiasco for parents.
-As a psychotherapist, speaker and author who has spent 25 years working with teens and their families in NYC, I am not advocating for helicopter parenting or questioning the free-rage kid movement, I am campaigning for common sense.
+While NYC offers exciting opportunities for teens, it can be a nerve-wracking fiasco for parents.
+As a psychotherapist, speaker and author who has spent 25 years working with teens and their families in NYC, I am not advocating for helicopter parenting or questioning the free-range kid movement, I am campaigning for common sense.

 The following checklist is a meant to guide and inspire discussion among NYC parents.
 Naturally, teens have unique temperaments and personalities, just as parents have different parenting styles and approaches.
 This best practices list covers all areas concerns for NYC parents and concludes with a list of NYC programs for teenagers.

-Unlike parents of elementary school-age children, who shepherd their little darlings door to door, parents of middle and high school students face a conundrum: how much independence we allow?
+Unlike parents of elementary school-age children, who shepherd their little darlings door to door, parents of middle and high school students in New York City face a conundrum: how much independence we allow?

 - Walk to school?